-Course Director: Cappy Collins, MD, MPH, Joel Forman, MD & Angela Donadelle To be Announced, Every Other Year
+Course Director: Joel Forman, MD, Cappy Collins, MD, MPH and Angela Donadelle Spring II

 Life expectancy on the Upper East Side is 86 years compared to 77 years in East Harlem.
 Why should this be?
 This course introduces the learner to the root causes of health disparities confronting resource-poor communities, with particular focuses on children, the environment, and social determinants of health (SDHs).